-3.5 School nurses and other healthcare professionals
+3.6 School nurses and other healthcare professionals

-The LA school nursing service will support the Academy when a pupil has been identified as having a medical condition that will require support in the Academy.
-Wherever possible this will be before the pupil starts with the Academy.
+The LA school nursing service will support the School when a pupil has been identified as having a medical condition that will require support in the School.
+Wherever possible this will be before the pupil starts with the School.

-Healthcare professionals, such as GPs and paediatricians, will support the Academy's nurses and staff with the provision of care for pupils.
+Healthcare professionals, such as GPs and paediatricians, will support the School's staff with the provision of care for pupils.